Game-Development-Resources/Autotile-47/README.md

 Autotiling is extremely useful in the following situations:
 * **Dynamic in-game systems:** Having autotiling in your game's code gives you real-time autotiling capabilities.
 This allows you change the appearance of things as the player interact with the world, such as when a block is created or destroyed.
+* **Extended autotiling functionality:** While many 2D game engines these have some form of autotiling built in, you likely won't be able to extend that autotiling functionality.
+Thus, building your own script lets you customize and optimize the tiling functionality to best suit your project.
+That said, many developers likely won't need custom autotiling functionality.
 * **Quick level design:** If the game engine you are using doesn't have autotiling, you can create an autotile script to save yourself from having to manually select tiles for each individual instance.
 This not only saves a huge amount of time, but it lets you quickly itterate with level design, because you won't have to rework the tiles every time you make changes to a level.
-* **Extended autotiling functionality:** While many 2D game engines these have some form of autotiling built in, you likely won't be able to extend that autotiling functionality.
-Thus, building your own script lets you customize and optimize the tiling functionality to best suit your project.
-That said, most developers likely won't need custom autotiling functionality.

-For reference, here is a look at the product of an extended version of this autotile script as implemented in my game, [The True Slime King](https://www.thetrueslimeking.com):
+For reference, here is a look the level editor in my game, [The True Slime King](https://www.thetrueslimeking.com), with an extended version of this autotile:

 https://user-images.githubusercontent.com/6045676/173731022-4979aca7-c93d-4c5a-bf70-33ba75aa71cd.mp4